mtorromeo/kate-syntax-files/README.rst

 Nginx
 '''''
-Syntax highlighting for the configuration files of the `Nginx <http://nginx.com/>`_ web server.
+- Syntax definition for the configuration files of the `Nginx <http://nginx.com/>`_ web server.
+- The nginx-keywords.sh script can be used to automatically updated the keyword lists from the official vim definitions.

 systemd
 '''''''
-Syntax highlighting for `systemd <http://www.freedesktop.org/wiki/Software/systemd/>`_ units with keywords extracted from the man pages.
+- Syntax definition for `systemd <http://www.freedesktop.org/wiki/Software/systemd/>`_ units with keywords extracted from the man pages.
+- The systemd-keywords.sh script can be used to automatically updated the keyword lists from the man pages.

 YAML
 ''''